 STAGE 5: PREGNANCY TEST

-12 days after the transfer, a beta hCG test is carried out to check if pregnancy occurred.
+Twelve days after the transfer, a pregnancy test is carried out to check if implantation was successful.
 Hormone support will continue into early pregnancy.

 Your patient coordinator is available to offer help and guidance on next steps.
 You can start getting prenatal care at your local ob-gyn.

 - Not Pregnant